Tara678/p-and-e-final-project-spring-2018/README.md

 Our project relies heavily on capacitive touch so we used the Arduino Due board and the CapitiveSense library to execute that portion.
 We have 1 pin (pin 4) that is the send pin, and a total of 10 sensor (receive) pins, with a high value resistor (10 ohm) between them—which means we have 10 different sounds.
 We used the Simple Read library on Processing to transform the data received from Arduino so a sound can be produced.
 We created strings for our individual sound files, and paths to load and play the files.
 We then created 2 sets of booleans for each individual sound.
 The first for the sound itself, and the second for when it’s playing.
 We also had to work with ASCII charts to determine which values would be true or false for the booleans.
 If the conductive material is touched (sensor value is above 1000), Arduino will print a sensor output (Sensor.println).
 In Processing, int val stores the data received from Serial.port.
 Based on the the value (value), Processing will play different sounds according to those values.

-Include what types of inputs/outputs/data it will use, and a block diagram showing how all those pieces are connected.
+to be edited - Include what types of inputs/outputs/data it will use, and a block diagram showing how all those pieces are connected.

 ## Challenges